 Remove from the oven and slightly mash each of the plantain slices.
 Place them back on the baking sheet with the brown side up.
 Lightly brush with oil and bake another 15 minutes, or until golden brown and crispy.

 Boy, they will barely last long enough to be served with the meal.
 Usually they get finished right out of pan, eaten standing at the stove!
 They are best eaten piping hot.
 We won’t recommend storing them, as they might turn soggy and stale.

 One good thing about these is you can do the first fry ahead of time and set them aside till your guests come.
 The flavor and texture is best immediately after they’re pulled out after final fry.

 You can also make them in bulk.
 Do the first fry, smash them and cool to room temperature.
-Freeze them in a single layer on a pan, and once they are frozen transfer them to a ziploc bag or airtight container.
+Freeze them in a single layer on a pan, and once they are frozen transfer them to a zip top bag or airtight container.
 You can also store them in a refrigerator if you are re-frying them in a day or two.
 Whenever you want to make tostones, just take them out and fry on both sides for 3-4 minutes till crispy and brown.

 Why go with regular chips when you can make these tasty Latin flavors in less than 30 minutes?
 Tostones… tasty… tempting… tantalizing!

-Tostones, on my Gypsy Plate… enjoy!
+Tostones, on our Gypsy Plate… enjoy!

 - 4-5 unripe plantains

 - 1 ripe avocado